Isaak Davies: Club career

 Davies signed for Cardiff City at the age of 7.
 He signed his first professional contract in February 2021, alongside Rubin Colwill.
 He made his first-team debut for Cardiff City on 23 October 2021 against Middlesbrough.
 He assisted Kieffer Moore in Cardiff City's 2–1 win over Huddersfield Town on 6 November 2021.
 Davies scored his first senior goal on 9 January 2022, scoring the first in Cardiff's 2–1 FA Cup victory over Preston North End.
+He signed a further contract in March 2022.
+In August 2022, Cardiff rejected a transfer bid for Davies from Burnley.

+In August 2023 he signed on loan for Belgian club Kortrijk.
+He signed a new contract with Cardiff in March 2024, following a "successful" loan spell in Belgium, where he was Kortrijk's Player of the Season.

+Ahead of the 2024–25 season, Cardiff manager Erol Bulut said that Davies would be an "active" player for the club, but Davies suffered a hamstring injury in pre-season, being ruled out for an estimated 4 months.
+He returned to training in October 2024, but in November, Cardiff manager Omer Riza said Davies would be out-of-action until January 2025.
+He made his return on 22 February 2025, as a late substitute.

 International career

-He represented Wales at youth international level.
+Davies represented Wales at youth international level.

+On 6 October 2025 Davies was called up to the Wales senior squad for the first time, as an injury replacement for Daniel James.
+Davies made his senior debut for Wales on 18 November 2025 in the World Cup qualifier 7-1 win against North Macedoinia.